12 Best Phishing Protection Software Solutions (2026)

 Certificate transparency monitoring gives you early warning.
 Attackers need SSL certificates for convincing phishing pages.
 CT logs are public, so you’ll see the certificate before the page goes live.

 Automated takedown capabilities matter for enterprise teams.
 Finding a malicious domain is only half the problem.
 Submitting abuse reports to registrars takes time.
 Automation cuts how long attackers can operate.
+See our brand protection software comparison for platforms that specialize in takedowns.

 API access lets you feed domain intelligence into your SIEM or SOAR for automated response.
 Without it, you’re checking dashboards manually.